vickypeng0516/NodeJS-Angular-HotelBookingWebApplication/README.md

 ## How to run

 Run `node server.js` first in a terminal to start the back-end server.
 Then, run `ng serve` in another terminal to start angular/cli.
-Fianlly, visit localhost:4200.
+Finally, visit localhost:4200.

 ## Further help